Alysia42/2026-Autumn-Handbook/src/1_day_1_javascript/lab_03.md

 ### Simulating Gravity with Velocity

-Real gravity accelerates objects downward — it doesn't just move them, it speeds them up over time.
+Real gravity accelerates objects downward.
+It doesn't just move them, it also speeds them up over time.
 We can simulate this with two variables:

 | Variable | What it represents |
 |---|---|